Transportation H-1B Sponsorship Jobs in New York

 Get Access To All Jobs

-Job Roles in Transportation in New York
+H-1B Transportation Job Roles in New York

-Project & Program Management123 jobs
+Project & Program Management40 jobs

-Manufacturing Operations91 jobs
+Manufacturing Operations31 jobs

-Maintenance & Repair69 jobs
+Maintenance & Repair26 jobs

-Partnerships & Business Development59 jobs
+Partnerships & Business Development25 jobs

-Procurement & Supply Chain58 jobs
+Procurement & Supply Chain25 jobs

-See all 694+ Transportation New York jobs
+See all 195+ Transportation H-1B Jobs in New York

-Sign up for free to unlock all listings, filter by visa type, and get alerts for new Transportation New York roles.
+Sign up for free to filter by visa type, set job alerts, and find employers with verified sponsorship history.

 Which transportation companies sponsor H-1B visas in New York?

-New York's transportation sector includes several consistent H-1B sponsors.
+New York's transportation sector includes several consistent H-1B visa sponsors.
 The Metropolitan Transportation Authority (MTA) has filed petitions for engineering and technology roles.
 Global logistics firms with regional headquarters in the metro area, including freight forwarders and shipping companies operating out of JFK and Port Newark, also sponsor H-1B workers.
 Airlines, rail operators, and supply chain technology companies based in Manhattan and the surrounding boroughs round out the employer base.

 Which cities in New York have the most transportation H-1B sponsorship jobs?